dasileker/capstone-project/README.md

-# Capstone Project for Microverse about Games Shop
+# Capstone Project for Microverse about E-Games Shop

-> This is my capstone project which is an online shop .
+> This is my capstone project which is an online E-Game shop .

 ![screenshot](img\screentshot.png)